-There are allocated wheelchair spaces in The Weston Studio on both Floor and Balcony levels.
+There are allocated wheelchair spaces in The Weston Studio on the Balcony level.
 The Weston Studio is a more flexible space so we can accommodate multiple wheelchair users.
-Please book these spaces in advance by phoning 0117 987 7877 – and let us know of any other access requirements you have, so we can ensure your visit is as enjoyable as possible.

-- We have accessible toilet facilities on Levels -1, 0 and 1, accessible via the foyer lift.
+- We have accessible toilets on Levels -1, 0 and 1, accessible via the foyer lift.

-- Our toilets on Level -1 are signposted as gender-non-binary welcome.
-This is to show that customers who do not identify with a binary gender are welcome to use whichever washroom bearing this symbol that they prefer.
-Those who prefer to use gendered toilets can do so in the washrooms that bear gendered symbols only (on Level 1).
+- Our toilets on Level -1 are all now gender-neutral.
+Customers are welcome to use whichever washroom they prefer, regardless of gender identity.
+Those who prefer to use gendered toilets can do so in the washrooms that bear gendered symbols only (found on Level 1).

 - We want everyone to feel welcome and comfortable using the toilet facilities at Bristol Old Vic.
 This is why we have signposted the washrooms as simply and clearly as possible.
 Our policy is to allow all customers to use whichever facility they wish, whilst asking that everyone respect each other, and behave appropriately around other users.

-- Staff will only intervene in washrooms use if they are made aware of inappropriate behaviour, which will not be tolerated.
+- Staff will only intervene in washroom use if they are made aware of inappropriate behaviour, which will not be tolerated.

 - You can download our full inclusive toilet policy here.